damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 the main account, will hand over the question to @GitLabSupport for us to answer and to keep the conversation within ZenDesk.

+The main account to use for support related questions is @GitLabSupport.
+When responding to tweets that are forwarded by @gitlab, the response from Twitter will always start with @gitlab as well but you must make sure to **@ mention the user** who tweeted their question to @gitlab in the first place.

-The main account to use for support related questions is @GitLabSupport. @GitLabStatus should only be used to give updates on the availability of GitLab.com and to follow up on users reporting that GitLab.com is unavailable.
+The @GitLabStatus account should only be used to give updates on the availability of GitLab.com and to follow up on users reporting that GitLab.com is unavailable.

 ## Follow up on issues on GitLab issue tracker